mlabate/apollographql-spacex-booking/README.md

 # SpaceX Launch Reservation App

-This is an interactive app for reserving a seat on an upcoming SpaceX launch.  🚀
+This is an interactive full-stack, GraphQL-powered app with the Apollo platform, for reserving a seat on an upcoming SpaceX launch.  🚀

 Think of it as an Airbnb for space travel!
 All of the data is real, thanks to the [SpaceX-API](https://github.com/r-spacex/SpaceX-API).